 For example, a manufacturing team might set up a production line that involves a mix of the job shop and the batch manufacturing process.
 Another team might use some combination of continuous manufacturing and batch manufacturing.

-Whatever manufacturing process you choose, you’ll benefit from streamlining your workflow to meet quality and efficiency standards and industry regulatory compliance.
+Whatever process you choose, you'll benefit from streamlining your workflow to meet manufacturing efficiency, quality standards, and industry regulatory compliance.
 A robust CMMS like MaintainX will help you increase productivity by automating work orders, integrating ERPS, creating Standard Operating Procedures, scheduling preventive maintenance to avoid process shutdown, managing parts inventory and supply-chain challenges, and sharing real-time updates from the production facility floor.
 MaintainX is a highly-rated CMMS.
 Check it out for free.